dwivediishivam/googledrive_data_transfer_iiitd/README.md

 ## Important Note

 When this guide was made, I wasn't aware about the fact that Google Takeout has a feature to transfer all your data from one Google Account to another.
 Apparently, it is education account exclusive, so I didn't know about it.
+I only knew about Google Takeout but that was very tedious as you had to download and upload.
 Anyways, just use that to transfer your data.
+(Wasted so much time on this, I need my day back aghhhh)

 [Click Here for Google Takeout Transfer](https://takeout.google.com/u/5/transfer?hl=en-GB&dnm=true&pli=1)

 There are still a few things you can do with this guide (that can't be done with Takeout Transfer, i.e. copy [Shared with You] files and delete all except those [You have shared].
-The second might especially be useful in case you have used some sharing links somewhere and don't know what will break if you delete all the data.

 -----